 “By any means necessary.”

-Malcolm X, born Malcolm Little and also known as el-Hajj Malik el-Shabazz was the greatest and most influential Black Nationalist leader in history.
-He served as a spokesman for the Nation of Islam during the 1950s and ’60s.
-Articulate, passionate and a naturally gifted and inspirational orator, Malcolm X exhorted Black people to cast off the shackles of racism “by any means necessary.”
+Malcolm X, born Malcolm Little and also known as el-Hajj Malik el-Shabazz was the greatest and most influential Black Nationalist leader in American history.
+Articulate, passionate and a naturally gifted and inspirational orator, Malcolm X served as a spokesman for the Nation of Islam, bringing the organization to national and international recognition.

-Malcolm X was born Malcolm Little on May 19, 1925 in Omaha, Nebraska.
-His mother, Louise Norton Little, was born in St. Andrew, Grenada, in1897, and had been raised by her maternal grandmother, Mary Jane Langdon.
-Louise, as she was known, had a fair complexion and dark long hair; in everyday encounters whe was often mistaken for whyte.
+Malcolm X was born on May 19, 1925 in Omaha, Nebraska.
+His mother, Louise Norton Little, was born in St. Andrew, Grenada, in 1897, and had been raised by her maternal grandmother, Mary Jane Langdon.
+Louise, as she was known, had a fair complexion and dark long hair; in everyday encounters she was often mistaken for being European.
 It was said that she was the product of her mother’s rape by a Scotsman.
 Louise had received an excellent elementary-level education, becoming a capable writer and was fluent in French.
-His father, Earl Little, was an outspoken Baptist minister and avid supporter of Black Nationalist leader Marcus Garvey.
-Due to his father civil rights activism, the family faced frequent harassment from whyte supremacist groups such as the Ku Klux Klan and one of its splinter factions, the Black Legion.
+Malcolm’s father, Earl Little, was an outspoken Baptist minister and avid supporter of Black Nationalist leader Marcus Garvey.
+Due to his father civil rights activism, the family faced frequent harassment from Euro-American supremacist groups such as the Ku Klux Klan and one of its splinter factions, the Black Legion.
 In fact, Malcolm X had his first encounter with racism before he was even born.

 When Malcolm was four, the house where he and his family lived was burned down by members of the Ku Klux Klan.
 When he was six his father met a violent death that his family always believed was a lynching.
 His mother suffered an emotional breakdown several years after the death of his father and was committed to a mental institution.
 Malcolm and his siblings were split up among various foster homes and orphanages.

 Malcolm attended West Junior High School, where he was the school’s only Black student.
 He excelled academically and was well liked by his classmates, who elected him class president.
 However, he later said that he felt that his classmates treated him more like the class pet than a human being.
 The turning point in Malcolm X’s childhood came in 1939, when his English teacher asked him what he wanted to be when he grew up and he answered that he wanted to be a lawyer.
-His teacher responded, “One of life’s first needs is for us to be realistic … you need to think of something you can be … why don’t you plan on carpentry?”
-Having thus been told in no uncertain terms that there was no point in a Black child pursuing education, Malcolm X dropped out of school the following year, at the age of 15.
+His teacher responded, “One of life’s first needs is for us to be realistic… you need to think of something you can be… why don’t you plan on carpentry?”
+Having thus been told in no uncertain terms that there was no point in a Black child pursuing education, he dropped out of school the following year, at the age of 15.

 In prison, Malcolm underwent a conversion that literally transformed his whole life.
-To pass the time during his incarceration, he read constantly, devouring books from the prison library in an attempt make up for the years of education he had missed by dropping out of high school.
+To pass the time during his incarceration, he read constantly, devouring books from the prison library in an attempt to make up for the years of education he had missed by dropping out of high school.
 Also while in prison, he was visited by several siblings who had joined to the Nation of Islam (NOI).
-Malcolm began to study the teachings of the Nation of Islam (NOI) leader Elijah Muhammad.
+Malcolm began to study the teachings of the NOI leader Elijah Muhammad.
+Muhammad taught that European society actively worked to keep African-Americans from empowering themselves and achieving political, economic, and social success.
 By the time he was paroled in 1952, Malcolm was a devoted follower of the NOI.
-He abandoned his surname “Little,” which he considered a relic of slavery, in favor of the surname “X”—a tribute to the unknown name of his African ancestors..
-Muhammad taught that European society actively worked to keep African-Americans from empowering themselves and achieving political, economic, and social success.
-By the time he was paroled in 1952, Malcolm was a devoted follower with the new surname “X” (He considered “Little” a slave name and chose the “X” to signify his lost tribal name.).
+He abandoned his surname “Little,” which he considered a relic of the Maafa (Atlantic slavery), in favor of the surname “X”—a tribute to the unknown name of his African ancestors.

 Malcolm was appointed as a minister and national spokesman for the Nation of Islam.
 Elijah Muhammad also charged him with establishing new mosques in cities such as Detroit, Michigan, and Harlem.
 Malcolm utilized newspaper columns, as well as radio and television, to communicate the NOI’s message across the United States.
 His charisma, drive, and conviction attracted an astounding number of new members.
 Due largely to his efforts, the NOI grew from a mere 400 members at the time he was released from prison in 1952 to 40,000 members by 1960.
 Articulate, passionate and a naturally gifted and inspirational orator, Malcolm’s fame eventually eclipsed that of his mentor Elijah Muhammad.